-Using Options to Increase Your Portfolio Yield - Cabot Wealth Network
+How to Beat Inflation Using Options

 Let’s dive a bit deeper into this strategy.

-As of the Wednesday (February 1), XOM was trading at 83 and as an owner of 200 shares, I can sell two calls against my stock position to create some extra yield.
-For example, I could sell two April 85 calls for $1.25 each.
+Today XOM is trading at 116, and as an owner of 200 shares, I can sell two calls against my stock position to create extra yield.

-Here is the profit and loss graph of my 200 shares, and the two April 85 Calls I sold, on April expiration:

-If XOM stays below 85 by the April expiration, I will collect $250 total ($1.25 x 100 for each contract)—a yield of 1.5% in just three months.
-If I am able to replicate this four times a year, I’ll earn 6%.
+If XOM stays below 120 by November expiration, I would have collected $560 total ($280 x 2 for each contract)—a yield of 2.4% in just under two months.

-If XOM rises above 85, I will have made $400 on my stock, plus I will have banked my call premium, but be taken out of my 200 shares by the owner of the call.
+If XOM rises above 120, I would have made $800 on my stock, plus I would have banked my call premium, but been taken out of my 200 shares by the owner of the call.
 However, if that were to happen, I could simply buy my stock back if I wanted to, and start selling calls all over again.

 Writing Put Options

-Writing puts is a more complex strategy, but when broken down and understood, this can be a tremendous trading strategy, and a great way to create yield for all investors.
+Writing puts is a more complex strategy, but when broken down and understood, this can be a tremendous trading strategy and a great way to create yield for all investors.

 Let’s start with what a put is.
 A put is a contract between two parties to exchange an underlying stock, at a specific price, on a determined date.
 The buyer of the put has the right to sell the underlying stock at a set price.
 The seller of the put has the obligation to buy the underlying stock at the set price.

-Note: *This article has been updated from an original version that was published in 2017.